wbotelhos/gridy/README.markdown

 	searchText:      ''                                          // Text displayed in the search field.
 	sortersName:     []                                          // List with the names used on the sorter element.
 	sorterWidth:     'auto'                                      // Width of the sorter element.
-	sortName:        'id'                                        // Name of the default column sorted.
+	sortName:        ''                                          // Name of the default column sorted.
 	sortOrder:       'asc'                                       // Order of classification.
 	success:         null                                        // Function executed when the grid loads successfully.
 	template:        'template'                                  // The ID of the script template to be loaded.